Thank you for visiting my website to find out more about my standing for election as a Common Councilman in Farringdon Within!

 I look forward to hearing from you and speaking soon.

 Some of the projects I volunteer with include:

 Co-founder of community chess club Portsoken Ward, City of London where we meet every Saturday in a local cafe.

 An excellent way for elderly local people to stay mentally active whilst engaging and supporting our youth to develop new skills!

-Founding Director of City of London Community Energy working in partnership with the housing estates.
+Board Director of City of London Community Energy (CoLCE) working in partnership with the housing estates.

 Director of Aldgate Community Events, bringing arts, performances and activities to the Aldgate area.

 We have successfully launched projects including a community play, Exhibitions in a Suitcase and Winter Wonderland.

 Governor of Ada Lovelace School, a new school launched in 2018 with a special focus on technology.

 City of London Police Community Scrutiny Panel Member as a resident of the Middlesex Street Estate.